 As an SU we recognise that all of our activities, services and products have an impact on our environment, either positive or negative.
 As part of our commitment to sustainability, we believe that managing the environmental and ethical implications of our activities should be an integral part of good management practice and responsible corporate governance.

-You can view the SU's Sustainability Policy here and the SU's Environmental Impacts here
+You can view the SU's Sustainability Policy here, the SU's Environmental Impacts here and the latest SU Sustainability Committee minutes here

 About our Sustainability Projects

 The big NUS Sustainability Student Survey

 This national student survey has been running for nine years, and the most recent survey (November '18) of HE and FE students showed that in spite of the rise in fees and the crash of the jobs market, the demand for institutions to take action and the desire to learn about sustainability is increasing.
 The latest survey results show that:

 Read last year's summary NUS report here (this year's full report is not yet published).